NixOS/nixpkgs/doc/stdenv/cross-compilation.chapter.md

 ### Implementation of dependencies {#ssec-cross-dependency-implementation}

-The categories of dependencies developed in <xref linkend="ssec-cross-dependency-categorization"/> are specified as lists of derivations given to `mkDerivation`, as documented in <xref linkend="ssec-stdenv-dependencies"/>.
+The categories of dependencies developed in [](#ssec-cross-dependency-categorization) are specified as lists of derivations given to `mkDerivation`, as documented in [](#ssec-stdenv-dependencies).
 In short, each list of dependencies for "host → target" of "foo → bar" is called `depsFooBar`, with exceptions for backwards compatibility that `depsBuildHost` is instead called `nativeBuildInputs` and `depsHostTarget` is instead called `buildInputs`.
 Nixpkgs is now structured so that each `depsFooBar` is automatically taken from `pkgsFooBar`.
 (These `pkgsFooBar`s are quite new, so there is no special case for `nativeBuildInputs` and `buildInputs`.)
 For example, `pkgsBuildHost.gcc` should be used at build-time, while `pkgsHostTarget.gcc` should be used at run-time.

 Now, for most of Nixpkgs's history, there were no `pkgsFooBar` attributes, and most packages have not been refactored to use it explicitly.
 Prior to those, there were just `buildPackages`, `pkgs`, and `targetPackages`.
 Those are now redefined as aliases to `pkgsBuildHost`, `pkgsHostTarget`, and `pkgsTargetTarget`.
 It is acceptable, even recommended, to use them for libraries to show that the host platform is irrelevant.